wp-plugins/wpsso/readme.txt

 = 2.4.5 =

-Added a extra check for missing information returned by `wp_get_attachment_metadata()`, added an 'Author Name Format' option for the new 'author' meta tag (different from 'article:author').
+Added a extra check for missing / corrupted metadata returned by `wp_get_attachment_metadata()`, added an 'Author Name Format' option for the new 'author' meta tag (different from 'article:author').

 = 2.4.4 =